Go for it! Take action!

 You have today, not tomorrow, and if you are waiting for tomorrow, you probably won’t start then either.
 You have to disrupt the cycle; if you don’t, you won’t see any change.
 But how do you disrupt the cycle?
 Is that something we can even do?

 There is a story about a guy who observed the field of a particular man.
-I’m sure at one time this field was alive and producing much fruit.
-But things changed.
-He said he went past the field and noticed that the ground had become covered in weeds and the stone wall was in ruins.
+At one time, this field was alive and producing much fruit, but over time things changed.
+He said he went past the field and noticed that the ground had become covered in weeds, and the stone wall was in ruins.
 Thorns were everywhere, and it was a neglected mess.
 The writer goes on to say the owner got comfortable, lazy, and fell asleep.
 The owner of the land began to neglect what he had, and that’s when the troubles started.

 Don’t let that happen to you.
 Your life is a garden, tend it and take care of it.
-If it has gotten a bit overgrown, take some action and disrupt it.
+If it has become overgrown, your life doesn’t have to continue in that condition.
+If that’s you, it’s time to take action and disrupt it.

 DISRUPT YOUR LIFE